Naby Keïta: Style of play

 While writing for The Guardian, Nick Ames and Nick Miller described Keïta as "a dynamic, box-to-box central midfielder," likening him to N'Golo Kanté.
 They also noted, however, that he is able to distribute the ball with range and accuracy, and score goals, which has instead frequently led him to be compared to Brazilian-Portuguese former playmaker Deco.
 David Usher of ESPN has described Keïta as an energetic midfielder, with good defensive qualities, which also allows him to play in a holding role if necessary.
 Usher went on to note that Keïta is "quick, skillful, creative and direct.
 He can dribble, pass and shoot, and he frequently makes the spectacular look routine".
 Ralf Rangnick attributes him having a natural 360° radar.

 Personal life

 Keïta has a younger brother, Petit Keïta, who was previously on the books with German side Inter Leipzig.
-In October 2018 it was reported that he had been training at Liverpool's Academy, although he was not offered a contract.
+In October 2018, it was reported that he had been training at Liverpool's Academy, although he was not offered a contract.

-In 2017, Keïta was charged with uttering false documents.
+In 2017, Keïta was charged with presenting false documents.
 The German newspaper Bild reported that, in early December 2016 and again six weeks later, he had presented two fake Guinean driving licences in order to obtain a driving licence in Germany.
 The district court in Leipzig (Amtsgericht Leipzig) fined him €415,000, basing the sentence on Keïta's estimated annual income of around €3 million.
 Keïta's lawyer filed an appeal.
 The appeals court reduced the fine to €250,000.

 In September 2021, Keïta, his Guinean teammates and their opponents from Morocco were stranded during the 2021 Guinean coup d'état.
 All returned home safely.

+In July 2024, Keïta was named in Guinea's squad for the 2024 Olympics in France, as one of the three overage players.
+He was then chosen to be his country's flag bearer during the opening ceremony of the event.